estafyn/Empire-of-Cards/src/assets/content/Technical Documents/Domesticated Species.md

 This document outlines the key domesticated species in cassowary civilization, focusing on their biological characteristics, domestication process, and roles in society.
 For a detailed chronology of domestication, see the [Species Domestication Timeline](./Species%20Domestication%20Timeline.md).

+## Related Documents

+- [Species Domestication Timeline](./Species%20Domestication%20Timeline.md) - Chronological history of domestication events
+- [The Diprotodon Powered Transport System](./The%20Diprotodon%20Powered%20Transport%20System.md) - Detailed analysis of diprotodon applications
+- [The Fire Revolution](./The%20Fire%20Revolution.md) - How domesticated species interacted with fire technologies
+- [Cassowary Tool Use Evolution](./Cassowary%20Tool%20Use%20Evolution.md) - Evolution of manipulative abilities that enabled domestication

 ---

 ## **1. Cockatoos: The Living Voice Notes**